DivvSaxena/Bitter/README.md

 - **Create Tweets:** You can compose and post your tweets just like on Twitter itself.

-- **Like and Retweet:** Show your appreciation for other users' tweets by liking them, or share them with your followers by retweeting.
+- **Like and Retweet:** Show your appreciation for other users' tweets by liking them or increase its retweets.

 - **View Comments:** Dive into the conversations happening around tweets by viewing and interacting with comments.